BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

 3. implicit deallocation of a coarray example
     - local, allocatable coarray -> compiler must insert caf_deallocate call
+    - have multiple coarrays, with only one call to caf_deallocate since it takes an array of handles

 flexible array member in c